Eyre Square: History

-In 1965, the square was officially renamed "John F. Kennedy Memorial Park" in honour of U.S. President John F. Kennedy; despite the renaming, the square is still widely known as Eyre Square.
+In 1965, the square was officially renamed 'John F. Kennedy Memorial Park' in honour of U.S. President John F. Kennedy; despite the renaming, the square is still widely known as Eyre Square.
 Kennedy had visited Galway City and made a speech in the square on 29 June 1963, the first U.S. president to do so during his term of office.
 A monument dedicated to JFK was erected on the site of his address, and later replaced by a bust in 2005.

+In 1991, two shopping centres opened in the area: Corrib Shopping Centre (originally occupied by Roches Stores) and Eyre Square Centre.

 A controversial and massively over-budget redevelopment of the square began in 2004.
 There was considerable unease in the city when it was reported that the original building contractors, Samuel Kingston Construction Ltd, had left the site and were not returning.
 After many long delays the square finally reopened on 13 April 2006 having astonishingly cost over €20 million to redevelop.
 Despite an unpopular reception by Galway natives, the finished square received the Irish Landscape Institute Design Award in 2007.